cghoffmann/mjoindices/README.md

 Overview
 --------

-mjoindices is a Python package relevant for users of the atmospheric sciences.
+mjoindices is a Python package relevant for atmospheric scientists.
 It provides functionality to compute an index of the Madden-Julian-Oscillation (MJO), particularly the OLR-based MJO index (OMI).

 Whereas the package name has been chosen to indicate that further MJO indices should be included in the future, the